-Touchscreen: This full-color multi-touch display shows information relevant to MPC X's current operation.
+1. Touchscreen: This full-color multi-touch display shows information relevant to MPC X's current operation.
 Touch the touchscreen (and use the hardware controls) to control the MPC interface.
-See the later Touchscreen section to learn how to use some basic functions.
+See the previous Touchscreens section to learn how to use some basic functions.